 ‘Home’ may represent memories of a time or place that was comfortable and secure and where they felt relaxed and happier.
 It could also be an indefinable place that may not physically exist.

-If he or she doesn't recognise their environment as 'home' at that moment, then for that moment, it isn't home.
+If they don't recognise their environment as 'home' at that moment, then for that moment, it isn't home.

 Try to understand and acknowledge the feelings behind the wish to go home.
 Find out where 'home' is for them - it might not be the last place they lived.
 It could be where they lived before moving recently or it could be somewhere from their distant past.